-How does the Instagram algorithm actually work?
+How does the Instagram ranking algorithm actually work?

 It’s a common question, especially these days!